indigo-ag/hooli-checker/README.md

-# Salesforce Checker
+# Hooli Checker

-Welcome and thanks for stoppping by!
+Welcome and thanks for stopping by!
 Today we're going to be working on a real-life project that one of our developers recently encountered.
 Your mission, if you choose to accept it, is to **find the bad apples and get us a report ASAP**!

 ## Prerequisites